franmassimino/altocv/docs/brief.md

 ### Long-Term Vision (1-2 years)

-**AltocV2 becomes "Career OS"** - Operating system for your professional career:
+**AltoCV becomes "Career OS"** - Operating system for your professional career:
 - Central hub for all professional identity
 - Data portability (owned by you)
 - AI personal agent